 What you need for this soup

-If you grow your own veggies, this soup is going to turn out scrumptious.
-If using store-bought produce, try to choose local just because they will be the most flavorful.
-Local vegetables and fruits do not travel long distances, which ensures the freshness of their sugars.
+If you grow your veggies, this soup will turn out delicious.
+If buying the vegetables, try to shop at farmers’ markets because they will be the most flavorful.
+Local vegetables and fruits do not travel long distances, ensuring their sugars’ freshness.
 Here is what you can use for this soup:

 - Spring onions